zephyrproject-rtos/zephyr/doc/guides/beyond-GSG.rst

 applications, set up and maintain the Zephyr development environment, and build project documentation.

+You must use Python 3 with Zephyr; Python 2 versions will not work.
+Enter ``python --version`` to confirm your Python version.
+If the displayed version is not Python 3, ensure that Python 3 is added to the path before any Python 2 version, and create an alias for python=python3 if necessary.

 Depending on your operating system, you may need to provide the ``--user`` flag to the ``pip3`` command when installing new packages.
 This is documented throughout the instructions.